basitcodeenv/linux-docs/docs/linux-basics/commands.md

 Since Linux was first released in **1991**, it has continued to gain popularity due to its open-source nature.
 People can freely modify and redistribute it under their own name.

 When operating a Linux OS, you need to use a shell — an interface that gives you access to the operating system’s services.
 Most Linux distributions use a graphic user interface (GUI) as their shell, mainly to provide ease of use for their users.
-It is common practice to use them when managing a [VPSwhat-is-vps-hosting).
+It is common practice to use them when managing a [VPS](/docs/what-is-vps-hosting).

 That being said, it’s recommended to use a command-line interface (CLI) because it’s more powerful and effective.
 Tasks that require a multi-step process through GUI can be done in a matter of seconds by typing commands into the CLI.